ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/what-are-commands.dotnet.markdown

-# Client API : What are commands?
+# Commands : What are commands?

 Commands are a set of low level operations that can be used to manipulate data and change configuration on a server.